blukatdevelopment/FPS_Framework/Planning/README.md

 - At least 5 item spawnpoints placed in accessible positions

-## Sound engineering
+## DONE Sound engineering

-At least one song should be produced.
-DONE
+DONE At least one song should be produced.

-The following sfx should be produced
+DONE The following sfx should be produced
 - rifle shot
 - rifle reload
 - fist swing